 First of all, mount the wings in respective places with the big pinbolts.
 The pinbolts must be mounted from the under side and pushed up and secured with the washer and the screw secured in blue lock tite.
-Fold the wings out by holding the forward wings by the forward safety cable.
+Fold the wings out by holding the forward wings with a line forward to the front cleat on the centre hull.
 The aft wings are held out in position by their aluminium tubes aft.